stadid/webcontrol/README.md

 • Automatic date/time correction of the controller clock using an internet-synchronized clock in the Webcontrol mini-PC.

-• Ability to control system behavior using an external contact (requires a special USB GPIO device).
+• Control the system via an external contact (requires a special USB GPIO device).
 Currently only one function is implemented for the VRC700 controller.

 • Supports both wired (Ethernet) and Wi-Fi connections.